einbahnstrasse/MHL-Synthesis-Techniques/final-project.md

 Each week in class we have developed one synthesizer at a time.
 Your final project **must include at least 2 synthesizers or sound sources in an expressive series of events that change their parameters over time**.
 Use our in-class patches as the basic building blocks for a larger creative structure of your own.

-To give your piece _shape_ and an _event management structure_, use the [Concert _My Magnum Opus_ Boiler Patches](https://github.com/einbahnstrasse/MHL-CAO-spat-boiler){:target="_blank"} that **we will build together in Week 10** on {{ site.week-10 }}. _In other words, be sure you are present in Week 10 for this very important tutorial!_ This boiler patch allows you to place many synthesizers into a single patch, along with input and ouput control, and to shape a concert piece or installation with many individual "moments."
+To give your piece _shape_ and an _event management structure_, use the [Concert _My Magnum Opus_ Boiler Patches](https://github.com/einbahnstrasse/MHL-CAO-spat-boiler){:target="_blank"} that **we will build together in week 9** on {{ site.week-10 }}. _In other words, be sure you are present in week 9 for this very important tutorial!_ This boiler patch allows you to place many synthesizers into a single patch, along with input and ouput control, and to shape a concert piece or installation with many individual "moments."

 You can also use our Final Exam piece as an opportunity to develop a new piece for any other recital or commission obligation at MHL or elsewhere, but it **must meet the requirements of our exam as detailed below**.